-This project is mimicking exi- services.
-This lead to confus who is offering service, and re adoption. sting may sion as to g what What is the difference between this system and other initiatives that have been undertaken.
-2 4 8 Avoid: Good communication should position ConnectYXE correctly in people's minds.
+This project is mimicking existing services.
+This may lead to confusion as to who is offering what service, and reduced adoption.
+Some may question why the program focuses on Indigenous youth and not all youth?
+This may lead to resentment, negative publicity and political pressure to change the program.
+What is the difference between this system and other initiatives that have been undertaken.
+Some may question why the program focuses on Indigenous youth and not all youth?
+This may lead to resentment, negative publicity and political pressure to change the program.
+2 3 6 Avoid: Good communication should position ConnectYXE correctly in people's minds.
 Transfer: Partner organizations having a clear understanding will allow them to communicate the distinction.
-Some may que why the progr focuses on Indigenous you not all youth? lead to resent negative publ political press change the pr ram outh and This may ment, icity and ure to Some may question why the program focuses on Indigenous youth and not all youth?
-This may lead to resentment, negative publicity and political pressure to change the program.
-2 3 6 Avoid: Communication material and key messages that explain how designing for those with the most systemic barriers will help meet the needs of all.
-Engagement (Stakeho lders) Youth will not be aware that ConnectYXE e resulting in po adoption. exists, Youth have an overwhelming number of choices on the Internet - even when they are trying to locate services that ConnectYXE provides.
+Avoid: Communication material and key messages that explain how designing for those with the most systemic barriers will help meet the needs of all.
+Engagement (Stakeho lders) Youth will not be aware that ConnectYXE exists, resulting in poor adoption.
+Youth have an overwhelming number of choices on the Internet - even when they are trying to locate services that ConnectYXE provides.
 If those youth, their families and their allies are not aware of ConnectYXE, adoption of the service will be threatened, CBOs will not be encouraged to participate, and overall, the program will languish and fail.
 3 4 16 Avoid: Build into the plan a realistic adoption plan to will ensure a gradual rollout, one that allows for adoption of each group in succession.
 Avoid: Invest in effective and youth-led marketing that increases awareness of the benefits of the program to the youth (etc.) so as to promote adoption.
 Transfer: Enlist our community allies in promoting adoption of the service, synchronized with the rollout plan to promote awareness, desire and adoption of the service.
 Reduce: Establish a realistic adoption plan that does not over-reach or over-promise and delivers what it does promise.
 Accept: A certain amount this risk is intrinsic to the nature of the project, and must be accepted.
-Key CBO stake concerned tha money could better spent o delivery of pro and services, r wish to get inv resulting in rec engagement a an incomplete of services, an reduced quali program. at the be on direct ograms may not volved, duced and e set nd a Key CBO stakeholders concerned that the money could be better spent on direct delivery of programs and services, may not wish to get involved, resulting in reduced engagement and an incomplete set of services, and a reduced quality of the program.
+Key CBO stakeholders concerned that the money could be better spent on direct delivery of programs and services, may not wish to get involved, resulting in reduced engagement and an incomplete set of services, and a reduced quality of the program.
+Key CBO stakeholders concerned that the money could be better spent on direct delivery of programs and services, may not wish to get involved, resulting in reduced engagement and an incomplete set of services, and a reduced quality of the program.
 This in turn would result in reduced adoption.
 2 3 6 Avoid: During the engagement process, clear communication of the value of coordinating existing services, and that this does not preclude requesting funding for additional services: in fact, we can provide quantified evidence of the need for additional services.
-The program may suffer fror "Stakeholder 1 - feeling liket ti just another th City wants fror - resulting in r onboarding, r quality of servi and hence rec adoption. fatigue" his is hing the m them reduced reduced ice, Stakeholder fatigue - feeling like this is just another thing the City wants from them, or that they were part of other collaborative initiatives in the past that didn't go anywhere.
+The program may suffer from "Stakeholder fatigue" - feeling like this is just another thing the City wants from them - resulting in reduced onboarding, reduced quality of service, and hence reduced adoption.
+Stakeholder fatigue - feeling like this is just another thing the City wants from them, or that they were part of other collaborative initiatives in the past that didn't go anywhere.
 Lack of trust in the process, avoiding fatigue/drain.
 2 2 4 Avoid: Early involvement in the project, so that they can see the impact of their participation as the project takes shape.
 Avoid: Use the language and lens of the stakeholder group to build trust and resonance.
 Avoid: Clearly identifying where the opportunities are to influence the process, demonstrating results, and communicating the path forward.